Last updated: September 18, 2025 | Originally published: June 18, 2022

 You knew puppies bite.
 Everyone warns you about teething and play-biting.

-Today’s post is a case study of one of the most extreme cases of puppy biting we’ve seen.
+This post is a case study of one of those extremely bitey puppies.
+Onwards!

 Meet Vinny, the World’s Bitiest Puppy (as he’s affectionately known around here)

-Back in 2022, Kathryn joined our online training school because she couldn’t get her 15-week-old rescue puppy, Vinny, to stop biting.
+Back in 2022, Kathryn joined our online training school because she couldn’t get her four-month-old rescue puppy to stop biting.

-Every time someone touched him, he’d bite.
-They couldn’t even pet him without getting chomped.
+Every time someone touched him, they’d get chomped.

-And while this wasn’t true aggression, it also wasn’t always play biting.
-Vinny was really frustrated and would basically throw a tantrum every time someone touched him for any reason.
+And while this wasn’t true aggression, it also wasn’t always play.
+He was basically throwing a tantrum every time anyone touched him for any reason.

-Before he was adopted, Vinny had lived in a foster home with young kids who played roughly and carried him around constantly.
-By the time Kathryn brought him home, he was done with people grabbing him.
+In Vinny’s case, he’d lived in a foster home with young kids who played roughly and carried him around constantly.
+Our theory is that by the time Kathryn brought him home, he was a thousand percent done with people grabbing him.

 How it started

-We first met this dynamic duo at one of the live Q&A sessions we hold for our students.
-Here’s the clip of that full segment.
+We first met this dynamic duo at one of the live Q&A sessions we hold for our members.
+Here’s the clip of that full segment, if you want to check it out:

 I have a 15 week old rescue (Aussiedoodle mix) who is quite challenging.
 Very smart and trainable, very excitable (loves people and dogs almost too much).
 His first weeks were spent in a foster home with 2 small children who played very roughly with him (think running, screaming, hair pulling, biting … exactly the way puppies play).
 I know this because I saw them in action twice.